Disc brake: First impact in racing

 The Jaguar C-Type racing car won the 1953 24 Hours of Le Mans, the only vehicle in the race to use disc brakes, developed in the UK by Dunlop, and the first car at Le Mans ever to average over 100 mph.
 "Rivals' large drum brakes could match discs' ultimate stopping, but not their formidable staying power."

-Before this, in 1950, a Crosley HotShot with stock four-wheel disc brakes won the Index of Performance in the first race at Sebring (six hours rather than 12) on New Year's Eve in 1950.
+Before this, in 1950, a Crosley HotShot with stock four-wheel disc brakes won the Index of Performance in the first race at Sebring (six hours rather than 12) on New Year's Eve.

 Mass production

 The Citroën DS was the first sustained mass production use of modern automotive disc brakes, in 1955.
 The car featured caliper-type front disc brakes among its many innovations.
 These discs were mounted inboard near the transmission and were powered by the vehicle's central hydraulic system.
 This model went on to sell 1.5 million units over 20 years with the same brake setup.

-Despite early experiments in 1902, from British Lanchester Motor Company, and in 1949 from Americans Chrysler and Crosley, the costly, trouble-prone technology was not ready for mass production.
-Attempts were soon withdrawn.
+Despite early experiments in 1902, from British Lanchester Motor Company, and in 1949 from Chrysler and Crosley in the United States, the costly and trouble-prone technology was not ready for mass production.
+Attempts to incorporate the system in large-volume built cars were soon withdrawn.

 The Jensen 541, with four-wheel disc brakes, followed in 1956.
-Triumph exhibited a 1956 TR3 with disc brakes to the public, but the first production cars with Girling front-disc brakes were made in September 1956.
+Triumph exhibited a 1956 TR3 with disc brakes to the public.
+However, the first production cars with Girling front-disc brakes were made in September 1956.
 Jaguar began to offer disc brakes in February 1957 on the XK150 model, soon to follow with the Mark 1 sports saloon and in 1959 with the Mark IX large saloon.
+The MG_MGA#Twin-Cam Twin Cam and Deluxe models featured four-wheel Dunlop disc brakes.

-Disc brakes were most popular on sports cars when they were first introduced since these vehicles are more demanding about brake performance.
+Disc brakes were installed on sports cars when they were first introduced, since these vehicles are more demanding about brake performance.
 Discs have now become the more common form in most passenger vehicles.
-However, many (lightweight vehicles) use drum brakes on the rear wheels to keep costs and weight down as well as to simplify the provisions for a parking brake.
-This can be a reasonable compromise because the front brakes perform most of the braking effort.
+However, many (lightweight vehicles) use drum brakes on the rear wheels to keep costs and weight down, as well as to simplify the provisions for a parking brake.
+This can be a reasonable compromise because the front brakes handle most of the braking.

-Many early implementations for automobiles located the brakes on the inboard side of the driveshaft, near the differential, while most brakes today are located inside the wheels.
-An inboard location reduces the unsprung weight and eliminates a source of heat transfer to the tires.
+Many early automobile implementations placed the brakes on the inboard side of the driveshaft, near the differential, whereas most brakes today are located inside the wheels.
+An inboard location reduces the unsprung mass and eliminates a source of heat transfer to the tires.

 Historically, brake discs were manufactured worldwide with a concentration in Europe and America.
 Between 1989 and 2005, the manufacturing of brake discs migrated predominantly to China.